Neutrino astronomy: Stellar processes

 The Sun, like other stars, is powered by nuclear fusion in its core.
 The core is incredibly large, meaning that photons produced in the core will take a long time to diffuse outward.
 Therefore, neutrinos are the only way that we can obtain real-time data about the nuclear processes in the Sun.

 There are two main processes for stellar nuclear fusion.
 The first is the Proton-Proton (PP) chain, in which protons are fused together into helium, sometimes temporarily creating the heavier elements of lithium, beryllium, and boron along the way.
 The second is the CNO cycle, in which carbon, nitrogen, and oxygen are fused with protons, and then undergo alpha decay (helium nucleus emission) to begin the cycle again.
-The PP chain is the main process in the Sun, while the CNO cycle is dominant in stars like the Sun with 1.3 solar masses.
+The PP chain is the primary process in the Sun, while the CNO cycle is more dominant in stars more massive than the Sun.

 Each step in the process has an allowed spectra of energy for the neutrino (or a discrete energy for electron capture processes).
 The relative rates of the Sun's nuclear processes can be determined by observations in its flux at different energies.
 This would shed insight into the Sun's properties, such as metallicity, which is the composition of heavier elements.

 Borexino is one of the detectors studying solar neutrinos.
 In 2018, they found 5σ significance for the existence of neutrinos from the fusing of two protons with an electron (pep neutrinos).
 In 2020, they found for the first time evidence of CNO neutrinos in the Sun.
 Improvements on the CNO measurement will be especially helpful in determining the Sun's metallicity.